Kosovo Serb whose arrest caused crisis released from jail | Law-Order

 Kosovo Serb whose arrest caused crisis released from jail

+About 4,000 NATO-led peacekeepers have been stationed in Kosovo since a 1998-99 separatist war ended with Serbia losing control over what was then one of its provinces.Late Tuesday, Serbs blocked one of the main roads from Serbia to Kosovo, at the border crossing of Merdare, prompting Kosovos authorities to call on thousands of expats heading to Kosovo for the holidays from European countries to avoid that crossing and use others.The erection of the barricades in the roads is an unlawful and unacceptable act that will not be tolerated, Kurti said.

-A former Kosovo Serb policeman whose detention triggered a major crisis between Serbia and Kosovo has been ordered released from prison and be placed under house arrest, his lawyer said on Wednesday.
+A former Kosovo Serb policeman whose detention triggered a major crisis between Serbia and Kosovo that provoked international concern has been ordered released from prison and be placed under house arrest, his lawyer said Wednesday.

 His lawyer, Ljubomir Pantovic, told The Associated Press by phone that a higher Kosovo court replaced his client's detention with house arrest.